-Currently, the chaincode as an external service model is only supported by GO chaincode shim.
-In Fabric v2.0, the GO shim API adds a ChaincodeServer type that developers should use to create a chaincode server.
+In Fabric v2.0, the Go shim API provides a ChaincodeServer type that developers should use to create a chaincode server.
 The Invoke and Query APIs are unaffected.
 Developers should write to the shim.
 ChaincodeServer API, then build the chaincode and run it in the external environment of choice.
 Here is a simple sample chaincode program to illustrate the pattern: